I believe I can fly – Most people would want to but only a few realize the dream. Those that do are called the Airforce!

-Not everyone feels good with height, but most people would love to fly.
-The Nigerian Air Force is that aspect of the Nigerian military force that dominates the air; they are eyes in the sky.
+The Nigerian Air Force is that faction of the military that dominates the air; they are eyes in the sky.

-In this article you will learn about the Nigeria Air Force, how you can apply for the Nigerian Air Force recruitment and the application requirements.
-You will also learn the ranks and the salaries of the Nigerian Air soldiers.
-We shall not eat them bit by bit, so do not rush.
+In this article you will learn about the Nigeria Air Force, how you can apply and basic requirements.
+You will also learn the ranks and their salaries.

-So you must meet the below requirements before you can apply; if you go ahead when you have not met all the requirements, I am afraid you may only be wasting your time and data.
+So you must meet the below requirements before you can apply; if you go ahead when you have not met all the requirements, I am afraid you may only be wasting your time.

 Requirements for the NAF Tradesmen/Tradeswomen recruitment: